jaudriga/jmap/README.md

 ## Modules

-The library is devided into seperate modules.
+The library is divided into separate modules.

 ### jmap-annotation